-(10) New degree is a proposed degree which differs from any other offered by the proposing department or unit in one or more of the three degree title specifications (level, type, or major).
+(10) New program is a proposed program which differs from any other offered by the proposing department or unit in one or more of the three degree title specifications (level, type, or major).
 A program leading to a new degree (as defined above), even if constituted entirely of existing courses, requires review and approval.
-Though a program may not be new to the institution, if it is to be offered at a new location, it will be considered a new degree program to that location and requires approval.

 Programs may offer options in satisfying core course requirements as long as they provide evidence that the options have equivalent student learner outcomes.

-The terms option, emphasis, concentration, and track are not program distinctions recognized or defined by the CWUP manual and such designations do not appear on transcripts or diplomas.
+(15) The terms option, emphasis, concentration, endorsement and track are not program distinctions recognized or defined by the CWUP manual and such designations do not appear on transcripts or diplomas.

 [Responsibility: Faculty Senate; Authority: Provost/VP for Academic & Student Life; Reviewed/Endorsed by Provost’s Council 08/09/2016: Cabinet/UPAC; Review/Effective Date: 10/21/2016; Approved by: James L. Gaudino, President]